haka-security/haka/doc/developer/build.rst

 Run ``make doc`` to generate documentation in `html`.
 The documentation is then available in `doc` inside your build folder.

+In order to build it, you need to have, at least, Sphinx and Doxygen installed.
+To get all images, you also need the tools Inkscape, blockdiag and seqdiag.
+You might need to install the fonts used for those images in your system.
+The files are located in `doc/theme/haka/fonts`.

 Tests
 ^^^^^